Andrea Smith (academic): Cherokee ancestry claim

 However, Native American scholars and activists have largely spoken in opposition to Smith.
 An open letter, signed by twelve Native American women scholars, reads in part, "Asking for accountability to our communities and collectivities is not limited to Andrea Smith.
 Asking for transparency, self-reflexivity, and honesty about our complex histories and scholarly investments is motivated by the desire to strengthen ethical Indigenous scholarship by both Indigenous and non-Indigenous scholars."
 They also noted the names of numerous Indigenous scholars who have made contributions in the same field as Smith, saying that they had sometimes been overlooked.
 They continued, "Andrea Smith has a decades-long history of self-contradictory stories of identity and affiliation testified to by numerous scholars and activists, including her admission to four separate parties that she has no claim to Cherokee ancestry at all."
 The scholars have claimed that Smith's actions damaged trust between Indigenous and non-Indigenous scholars and were used to advance her own professional career.

-Five Cherokee women scholars, including Patti Jo King, published an open letter, saying that Smith's false claims damaged tribal integrity and kinship, and that she had tried to build her career on a false base.
+Five Cherokee women scholars, including Dr. Patti Jo King, published an open letter, saying that Smith's false claims damaged tribal integrity and kinship, and that she had tried to build her career on a false base.
 King said, "since Andrea Smith has never been affiliated with any of our communities, she is a cultural outsider."
 King added that "it is Smith’s deception—not her enrollment status and not her advocacy—that constitutes the central issue.'

 Native American studies ethnographer David Shorter wrote, "Andrea Smith surely thinks she is Cherokee; or she did at some point.
 She has been asked repeatedly to either stop claiming Cherokee identity or to either authenticate her claims through a reliable kinship, through ties to a specific family, or through the Cherokee Nation’s official process for enrollment."

 Smith's sister, Justine, has also claimed Cherokee ancestry and is likewise accused of ethnic fraud.
-She allegedly falsified a tribal card of the Cherokee Nation of Oklahoma.
+She allegedly falsified a tribal card of the Cherokee Nation.
 Justine, who has the same parents as Andrea, also claims Ojibwe heritage.
 She was announced as Native American when hired by the Saint Paul School of Theology in Oklahoma, but left after three months after being confronted about her identity when the Cherokee Nation disputed her claim.
+Justine Smith is a pastor at the First American United Methodist Church in Norman, Oklahoma.

 Andrea Smith responded to the protests and accusations in July 2015 with a statement on her blog asserting that her "enrollment status does not impact [her] Cherokee identity," and that she always has been and always will be Cherokee.

 In May 2021, an article by Sarah Viren for The New York Times Magazine detailed how Smith has continued to be published as an academic despite overwhelming evidence that she is not Cherokee as she claims.